Arthur Fils

 Arthur Fils (/fr/; born 12 June 2004) is a French professional tennis player.
-He has a career-high singles ranking of world No. 14 by the ATP, achieved on 14 April 2025 and a doubles ranking of No. 185, achieved on 4 August 2025.
-Fils has won three ATP Tour singles titles.
-He is currently the No. 4 singles player from France.
+He has a career-high ATP singles ranking of world No. 11, achieved on 24 August 2026 and a best doubles ranking of No. 185, reached on 4 August 2025.
+Fils has won five ATP Tour singles titles, including a Masters 1000 event at the 2026 Cincinnati Open.
+He is the current No. 1 singles player from France.

 Early life

-Raised in Bondoufle in the department of Essonne next to the capital Paris in the region Île-de-France, Arthur Fils started playing tennis at the age of 5 with his father Jean-Philippe, who is originally from Haiti.
+Raised in Bondoufle, Arthur Fils started playing tennis at the age of 5 with his father Jean-Philippe, who is originally from Haiti.
+His biggest tennis idols are Roger Federer and Jo-Wilfried Tsonga.

 Licensed at the tennis club of Saint-Michel-sur-Orge, he has trained at the French National Training Center (indoor) of the French Tennis Federation just next to Stade Roland Garros since 2019.
-He was coached by Laurent Raymond since until end of 2022.
-At the end of the 2023, Raymond was replaced by former world No. 4 Sébastien Grosjean and former world No. 3 and two-time Roland Garros winner Sergi Bruguera.

 Career

-Juniors
+2020–22: Junior success, ATP Tour debut

-In the junior category, Arthur Fils won the Orange Bowl in 2020, becoming the tenth French player to win this prestigious tournament, equivalent to a world championship.

-As a junior, Fils achieved his best results at the Grand Slam level at the 2021 French Open, where he won the boys' doubles title with Giovanni Mpetshi Perricard and placed runner-up in the boys' singles tournament, after which he was ranked as high as world No. 3 in July 2021.
+In 2020, Fils won the prestigious Orange Bowl in the boys' singles category, becoming only the second French player to win the tournament since 2009.
+Fils' most notable results at junior-level came at his home major, the French Open.
+He won the boys' doubles title, with compatriot Giovanni Mpetshi Perricard, defeating Martin Katz and German Samofalov in the final.
+He was also a finalist in the boys' singles category.

-2022: ATP & Masters & top 250 debuts
+He reached an ITF junior combined ranking of world No. 3 on 5 July 2021.